© Parks Canada

 Chilkoot Trail National Historic Site, British Columbia

-The trail is not marked and not readily identified during the off-season.
+The trail and route over Chilkoot Pass is not marked and not readily identified during the off-season.
 Route finding skills are necessary.
-Carry a map and compass, in case of whiteout conditions and especially if unfamiliar with the area.
+Carry a map and compass or GPS in case of whiteout conditions and especially if unfamiliar with the area.

-Open fires are not permitted in the park.
-Backpacking stoves or woodstoves in the shelters at Lindeman are your only source of heat on the Canadian portion of the trail.
+Open fires are prohibited.
+There are wood stoves available in some shelters below tree line, but wood supplies may be scarce and/or wet.
+Carry a backpacking stove and plenty of fuel.
+Backpacking stoves, or woodstoves in the Lindeman shelters are your only source of heat on the Canadian side of the trail.

 - Do not remove or disturb any natural or cultural resources.